vishalgattani/vishalgattani.github.io/_projects/iiitb-thesis.md

-## Dynamixel related Motors and Shield
+## Dynamixel Motors/Actuators

+All the motors related information can be found (here)[http://www.robotis.us/dynamixel/].
+The required motors which are being used are:

 ![image](https://user-images.githubusercontent.com/24211929/72440639-3a0e6000-37cf-11ea-8c73-3807fe5aa807.png)

+## Dynamixel Shield
-Refer to the [link](http://emanual.robotis.com/docs/en/parts/interface/dynamixel_shield/) to understand the specifics realted to the shiled that will be used to control dynamixel actuators accordingly.
+Refer to the [link](http://emanual.robotis.com/docs/en/parts/interface/dynamixel_shield/) to understand the specifics related to the shield that will be used to control dynamixel actuators accordingly.

 ![image](https://user-images.githubusercontent.com/24211929/72668580-5966f080-3a4e-11ea-96df-fe6a5fed0005.png)